JacobJNilsson/data-ingestion-contract-generator/README.md

 **Interactive Development:**

-- Use the MCP server with Cursor for AI-assisted contract generation
+- Use with Cursor for AI-assisted contract generation
 - Real-time validation and schema analysis

 **Data Engineering:**